keboola/connection-docs/tutorial/onboarding/cheat-sheet/index.md

 **Mapping section:**
 This part shows the tables involved in the job.
 For extractions, it lists the tables taken from the source to Keboola Storage.
 For transformations, it shows both input and output tables, clarifying what was loaded and produced.
-Data writing jobs will list input tables, but have no output tables listed, as the writing operation doesn't generate new tables in Keboola.
+Data writing jobs will list input tables but have no output tables listed, as the writing operation doesn't generate new tables in Keboola.

 **Log details:**
 This section breaks down each action in the job, helping pinpoint where failures occurred for easier debugging.

 ### AI Error Explanation
-Enable **AI Error Explanation** in project settings for a clearer understanding of errors.
+Enable **AI Error Explanation** in project settings to understand errors better.
 It uses AI to simplify error messages, offering direct insights on what to fix.

 ### Internal or Application Errors
-If you see "Internal" or "Application Error" messages, contact Keboola support team.
+If you see "Internal" or "Application Error" messages, contact the Keboola support team.
 These errors mean there are deeper issues, and our support team will dig into platform logs to help solve them.

 ### Debugging Keboola Jobs